spikedoanz/from-bits-to-intelligence/README.md

 can we get it down to [100,000 lines](https://supaiku.com/from-bits-to-intelligence)?

-this repo contains an (wip) rough outline detailing how that might happen
+this repo contains an (wip) outline detailing how that might happen

 ---